MicrosoftDocs/win32/desktop-src/FileIO/exfat-specification.md

 The valid value for this field shall be the lesser of the following:

--   (VolumeLength -- ClusterHeapOffset) / 2^SectorsPerClusterShift^ rounded down to the nearest integer, which is exactly the number of clusters which can fit between the beginning of the Cluster Heap and the end of the volume
+-   (VolumeLength - ClusterHeapOffset) / 2<sup>SectorsPerClusterShift</sup>rounded down to the nearest integer, which is exactly the number of clusters which can fit between the beginning of the Cluster Heap and the end of the volume

--   2^32^ -- 11, which is the maximum number of clusters a FAT can describe
+-   2<sup>32</sup>- 11, which is the maximum number of clusters a FAT can describe

 The value of the ClusterCount field determines the minimum size of a FAT.
 To avoid extremely large FATs, implementations can control the number of clusters in the Cluster Heap by increasing the cluster size (via the SectorsPerClusterShift field).
-This specification recommends no more than 2^24^ -- 2 clusters in the Cluster Heap.
-However, implementations shall be able to handle volumes with up to 2^32^ -- 11 clusters in the Cluster Heap.
+This specification recommends no more than 2<sup>24</sup>- 2 clusters in the Cluster Heap.
+However, implementations shall be able to handle volumes with up to 2<sup>32</sup>- 11 clusters in the Cluster Heap.

 #### 3.1.10 FirstClusterOfRootDirectory Field